Reimagining Amazon’s sustainability agenda

 Same-day delivery reimagined customer service.
 What if the retail giant reimagined its commitment to human rights?

 Blog post by Sarah Zoen, Senior Policy Advisor with Oxfam America's Private Sector Department.
-Co-written with Diana Kearney, an advocacy advisor at Oxfam America, and Paloma Muñoz Quick, Director of the Investor Alliance for Human Rights.
+Co-written with Diana Kearney, an advocacy advisor at Oxfam America, and Paloma Muñoz Quick, former Director of the Investor Alliance for Human Rights.

 We almost didn’t get in.